top of page

 Editorial Team

-An Algerian economist based in Washington, Mohamed Gahche, has proposed a radical monetary reform: removing one zero from the dinar to reset the system, fight the parallel market, and push financial integration.
+An Algerian economist based in Washington, Mohamed Gahche, has proposed a radical monetary reform.
+His suggestion involves removing one zero from the dinar to reset the financial system, combat the parallel market, and promote financial integration.

-In a column published on December 3 in Le Jeune Indépendant, Gahche outlines a structured plan aimed at creating a “new dinar” capable of addressing long-standing weaknesses in Algeria’s financial architecture.
-According to him, the current dinar’s progressive loss of value, the growth of the informal exchange market, and an exhausted tax system require a strong shock.
+In a column published on December 3 in Le Jeune Indépendant, Gahche outlines a structured plan.
+This plan aims to create a “new dinar” that can address long-standing weaknesses in Algeria’s financial architecture.
+He argues that the current dinar’s progressive loss of value, the growth of the informal exchange market, and an exhausted tax system necessitate a strong shock.

 A New Dinar to Trigger a System Reset

-His proposal is simple: redenominate the dinar by removing one zero.
+Gahche's proposal is straightforward: redenominate the dinar by removing one zero.
 A 10,000-dinar note would become 100 dinars, without affecting citizens’ purchasing power.
-The reform would serve both symbolic and technical objectives, offering the state an opportunity to reset monetary mechanisms and rebuild confidence.
+This reform would serve both symbolic and technical objectives.
+It would provide the state with an opportunity to reset monetary mechanisms and rebuild confidence.

-This is not his first call for such a reform—he floated the idea back in 2008.
-But this time, his proposal includes a broader and more detailed strategy.
+This is not Gahche's first call for such a reform.
+He initially floated the idea back in 2008.
+However, this time, his proposal includes a broader and more detailed strategy.

 Forcing Financial Integration Through Mandatory Banking

-The reform’s core idea is to integrate informal liquidity into the formal system.
-All existing cash would have to be exchanged for the newly issued banknotes.
-To do that, people would need to open bank accounts.
+The core idea of the reform is to integrate informal liquidity into the formal system.
+All existing cash would need to be exchanged for the newly issued banknotes.
+To facilitate this, individuals would be required to open bank accounts.

-Gahche suggests limiting cash withdrawals and requiring all transactions—transfers, cheques, bank cards—to be conducted through formal channels.
-This would force informal operators, currency traders, and money changers to declare previously invisible fortunes stored in cash.
+Gahche suggests limiting cash withdrawals and mandating that all transactions—such as transfers, cheques, and bank card payments—be conducted through formal channels.
+This requirement would compel informal operators, currency traders, and money changers to declare previously invisible fortunes stored in cash.

 Restructuring the Exchange Market

-To support the reform, Gahche calls for restructuring the exchange market by authorizing licensed private exchange offices with a flexible tax regime.
-The closer they operate to the official rate, the lower the taxes.
-Large deviations from the official exchange rate, however, would be heavily taxed.
+To support the reform, Gahche calls for a restructuring of the exchange market.
+He proposes authorizing licensed private exchange offices that operate under a flexible tax regime.
+The closer these offices operate to the official rate, the lower their taxes would be.
+Conversely, significant deviations from the official exchange rate would incur heavy taxes.

-This approach aims to reduce the attractiveness of the parallel market while improving transparency and protecting currency flows.
+This approach aims to reduce the appeal of the parallel market while enhancing transparency and safeguarding currency flows.

 A Reform That Requires a Strong Productive Base

-Gahche warns that no monetary reform can succeed without a strong productive economy.
-A redenomination alone cannot restore the value of the dinar.
+Gahche emphasizes that no monetary reform can succeed without a robust productive economy.
+A mere redenomination will not restore the value of the dinar.
 For the project to succeed, Algeria must revive local production, reduce imports, support exporters, and diversify its foreign currency sources.

-He mentions several avenues, including bilateral agreements with neighboring countries to enable trade in local currencies.
-For example, an Algeria–Tunisia agreement could allow both nations to settle imports directly in dinars.
-Tourism—still largely underdeveloped—could also become a major generator of foreign currency.
+He mentions several avenues for achieving this, including bilateral agreements with neighboring countries to facilitate trade in local currencies.
+For instance, an Algeria–Tunisia agreement could allow both nations to settle imports directly in dinars.
+Additionally, tourism—still largely underdeveloped—could become a significant generator of foreign currency.

 A Symbolic Gesture With Transformative Potential

-Removing a zero from the dinar may seem merely symbolic.
-But within a coherent, ambitious, and well-coordinated strategy, it could become a genuine lever for economic transformation.
-What remains is the need for strong political will to launch such a bold reform.
+Removing a zero from the dinar may appear merely symbolic.
+However, within a coherent, ambitious, and well-coordinated strategy, it could serve as a genuine lever for economic transformation.
+What remains is the need for strong political will to initiate such a bold reform.

 Comments